 I think you´ll agree with me when I say…

 That said, equity release has a myriad of built-in and optional safety features that make it an excellent option for your specific circumstances and needs.

-By checking out this straightforward guide, you can find out just how safe equity release is and decide whether you should go for it or not.
+By checking out this straightforward guide, you can find out what is equity release and how safe it is to decide whether you should go for it or not.